Associated With Growth And Asexual Reproduction Mitosis Or Meiosis

 Comprehensive Overview

 Mitosis and meiosis are the two primary mechanisms by which cells divide, each playing a distinct role in the life cycle of organisms.
-Mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.
+Consider this: mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.
 Meiosis, on the other hand, is a specialized form of cell division that occurs in sexually reproducing organisms to produce gametes, such as sperm and egg cells, which have half the number of chromosomes as the parent cell.

 Mitosis: The Process of Cell Duplication